 Devotion has traditionally been related to dualistic teachings.

-Devotion is always between two, you and the beloved.
-The non-dual teachers
+is always between two, you and the beloved.
+The non-dual

 To be in Devotion and be awakened to the non-dual is